Interacting Dirac magnons in the van der Waals ferromagnet CrBr$_3$: Model

-We perform a four-dimensional integration using Simpson's 1/3 rule to obtain $K^{(2)}_\vk$.
-The corresponding result is shown in Fig.~\ref{fig:Fig3}(b).
-The corresponding decay rate, defined by
+The corresponding result is shown in Fig.~\ref{fig:Fig4}(b).
+On the other hand, the decay rate defined by

-is again computed using Simpson's 1/3 rule and shown in Fig.~\ref{fig:Fig4}(d) at various temperatures.
-Note the qualitative changes between the decay rate and the kinematic factor induced by the matrix elements and the temperature factors.
+is shown in Fig.~\ref{fig:Fig4}(d) at various temperatures.
+Matrix elements and temperature factors indeed \textit{significantly} alter the qualitative profile of the decay rate.
 Most importantly, we do not find any significant divergences near the M point, as was previously pointed out in Ref.~\cite{PhysRevX.8.011010}.
-This process clearly emphasizes the \textit{significant qualitative} changes imposed by thermal magnon approximation.
 The corresponding real part of the self-energy contribution to this process is shown in panel (i) of Fig.~\ref{fig:Fig4}.

 As before, we perform a self-consistent analysis of the second-order self-energy by incorporating the Hartree correction into the bare magnon energies.
-The resulting imaginary and real parts of the self-energy are shown in panels (b) and (g) of Fig.~\ref{fig:Fig5}, respectively, at a higher temperature of 25 K. This comparison highlights the changes in the overall magnitude that arise from the self-consistent treatment. \\
+The resulting imaginary and real parts of the self-energy are shown in panels (b) and (g) of Fig.~\ref{fig:Fig5}, respectively, at a higher temperature.
+This comparison highlights the importance of including self-consistent analysis for quantitative accuracy. \\